Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 How to File a Claim

-Cinch makes the claims process relatively simple with 24/7 availability — online or by phone.
+Cinch makes the claims process relatively simple with 24/7 availability, online or by phone.

 Step-by-step claim process:

-1. Submit your claim — Log into your account at my.cinchhomeservices.com or call (844) 324-5688 anytime
+1. Submit your claim by logging into your account at my.cinchhomeservices.com or calling (844) 324-5688 anytime

-2. Pay your service fee — Your chosen deductible ($100, $125, or $150) is due when the technician visits
+2. Pay your service fee ($100, $125, or $150) when the technician visits

-5. Repair or replacement — Work is completed, or Cinch arranges a replacement up to your plan's limit
+5. Repair or replacement work is completed, or Cinch arranges a replacement up to your plan's limit

 Pincher's Pro Tip